Tabarbour: Environment

-Due to the prevalence of quarries, residents of the Al-Ghabra Tabarbour neighborhood suffer impacts of pollution.
+Due to the prevalence of quarries, residents of the Al-Ghaba Tabarbour neighborhood suffer impacts of pollution.

 Economy

 Tabarbour is home to many shops and is often filled with sellers, consumers, and investors.
 It serves as a vital shopping center in Jordan.

 Within Tabarbour also is the headquarters of the General Command of the Jordanian Armed Forces.
 This includes the office of the Supreme Commander of the Armed Forces, King Abdullah II, in addition to the Military Sports Federation and the Armed Forces Hotel.
 It also includes a camp for the Jordanian Special Forces in the far south of the area, a camp for the Arab Army, and a camp for the gendarmerie.